techpubs-mf/style-guide-original/docs/images.md

 This complex diagram uses color but doesn't rely on color to convey meaning.
 The lines use color in combination with different dash lengths so that readers who can't distinguish between colors can follow the path of the lines.
 A legend is included to identify each type of line.

-For general guidelines on including images in HID docs, see Best practices for including images.
+For general guidelines on including images in HID docs, see [Including images in HID docs](#including-images-in-hid-docs).

 ## GIFs

 You can use an animated GIF to show steps in a UI.
 Use an animated GIF to supplement task information or paragraph text, so don't remove essential text in favor of a GIF.

 If a GIF requires a voiceover, is longer than 5 seconds in duration, or needs the ability to pause or skip ahead, use a video instead.
-See Best practices for including videos.
+See [Best practices for including videos](videos.md#best-practices-for-including-videos).

 See the following example of an animated GIF:

 **_image_**

-For general guidelines on including images in HID docs, see Best practices for including images.
+For general guidelines on including images in HID docs, see [Including images in HID docs](#including-images-in-hid-docs).

 ## Inline images

 You can use an inline image in a sentence to label a UI element, such as a toolbar icon or a button.
 See the following example of an inline image:
 Select the settings icon (**_image_**) to show a list of settings.

-For general guidelines on including images in HID docs, see Best practices for including images.
+For general guidelines on including images in HID docs, see [Including images in HID docs](#including-images-in-hid-docs).